mopkobot/TWU_29_Books/README.md

 Development Environment Setup
 -----------------------------

+For Mac:
 1. Clone the project repository using git.
 2. Install HomeBrew
 3. Run "brew install gradle"
 4. Run "gradle build" to run all tests and build a WAR.
 5. Run "gradle jettyRun" to deploy using jetty.

+For linux:
+1. Clone the project repository using git.
+2. Run "yum install gradle"
+3. Run "gradle build" to run all tests and build a WAR.
+4. Run "gradle jettyRun" to deploy using jetty.

 IntelliJ IDEA Setup
 -------------------